 - Choosing a partner who values quality, transparency, and brand alignment—not just volume

-🚫 Mistake #3: Underestimating Testing & Timelines
+Mistake #3: Underestimating Testing & Timelines

 Some founders assume they can go from idea to shelf in a month or two.
 That’s not just unrealistic—it’s risky.

-stability testing, regulatory review, and packaging QA—leading to product failure or legal issues.
+Why it matters: Rushing can skip over crucial steps like stability testing, regulatory review, and packaging QA—leading to product failure or compliance issues.

 Avoid it by: